Compliance Gate Platform

 The CRL entries do not contain the entire legislation source text.
 Hence, they do not cover every requirement, scenario, or piece of information present in the source text.

-1. A CRL entry serves as an introduction that provides a general overview of requirements (available at the time of writing) relevant to manufacturers or other entities that actively manage the compliance process.
+1. A CRL entry serves as an introduction that provides a general overview (available at the time of writing) relevant to manufacturers or other entities that actively manage the compliance process.
 While it serves as a first introduction, it is not intended as an exact step-by-step guide for how compliance can be achieved.
-It would not be possible to write a summary that provides a specific roadmap for every single product.
+It would not be possible to write a summary that provides a specific roadmap for every single entity, product, or scenario.

 2. A newer version of the legislation, guidance page or other source that the CRL entry is based on may exist.
 This means that articles, regulations, parts, or other requirements may not be present in the CRL entry.